 While we’re on the topic of prepayment, let’s talk about that for a moment…

 Reserve with Google has been working unbelievably well for many businesses on MassageBook, but we hate when we hear about clients skipping out on appointments.

 The solution?
-We eliminated the risk of no-shows by adding a prepayment requirement to the Reserve with Google feature.
+We eliminated the risk of no-shows by adding a prepayment requirement to Reserve with Google.

 Turn on Reserve with Google in MassageBook to Start Getting Your Next Round of New Clients